 It’s estimated that by 2021, spending on business automation will reach $12.7 billion globally.

 It isn’t hard to see why, either.
-Artificial intelligence and automation save you time, money, and allows you to be more productive.
+Artificial intelligence and automation save you time, money, and allow you to be more productive.

 You will be able to identify trends and opportunities that you might not have discovered otherwise.

 Businesses of any size can benefit from automating, and there are a lot of tools available depending on your exact goals.